-Developmental dysplasia Dysplasia Cellular Adaptation of the hip refers to a range of disorders of the hip joint Hip joint The hip joint is a ball-and-socket joint formed by the head of the femur and the acetabulum of the pelvis.
+Developmental dysplasia of the hip refers to a range of disorders of the hip joint Hip joint The hip joint is a ball-and-socket joint formed by the head of the femur and the acetabulum of the pelvis.
 The hip joint is the most stable joint in the body and is supported by a very strong capsule and several ligaments, allowing the joint to sustain forces that can be multiple times the total body weight.
 Hip Joint: Anatomy characterized by hip instability and resulting in subluxation Subluxation Radial Head Subluxation (Nursemaid’s Elbow) or dislocation that mostly presents during the first few months of life.
 The condition is often first recognized due to hip laxity on newborn Newborn An infant during the first 28 days after birth.
 Physical Examination of the Newborn exam.
-Developmental dysplasia Dysplasia Cellular Adaptation of the hip occurs most commonly in otherwise healthy girls and often does not have an identifiable cause.
-Treatment is imperative to avoid complications, such as avascular Avascular Corneal Abrasions, Erosion, and Ulcers necrosis Necrosis The death of cells in an organ or tissue due to disease, injury or failure of the blood supply.
-Ischemic Cell Damage of the femoral head and pain Pain An unpleasant sensation induced by noxious stimuli which are detected by nerve endings of nociceptive neurons.
-Pain: Types and Pathways with mobility Mobility Examination of the Breast.
+Developmental dysplasia of the hip occurs most commonly in otherwise healthy girls and often does not have an identifiable cause.
+Treatment is imperative to avoid complications, such as avascular necrosis Avascular Necrosis Hip Fractures of the femoral head and pain Pain An unpleasant sensation induced by noxious stimuli which are detected by nerve endings of nociceptive neurons.
+Pain: Types and Pathways with mobility.
 Management is dependent on the severity and age at diagnosis, with infants often treated with a Pavlik harness and children > 6 months of age often requiring open or closed surgical reduction.

 Normal development of the hip is dependent on contact between the acetabulum and femoral head.
 However, in DDH: